kremso/serenity/README.md

       end
     end

-The key parts are `include Serenity::Generator` and render_odt.
+The key parts are `include Serenity::Generator` and `render_odt`.
 The data for the template must be provided as instance variables.

 Following picture shows the generated document.
 It's a screenshot of the showcase_output.odt document from the [showcase](http://github.com/kremso/serenity/blob/master/showcase) directory.